This glossary explains the fundamental concepts and terminology used throughout Latitude to help you better understand the platform.

 Language Model (LLM)

 The AI system that generates responses based on prompts.
-Examples include GPT-4, Claude, Gemini, and others.
+Examples include GPT-4, Claude, Gemini, among others.

 Provider